Voor Informatie over Soldaten gesneuveld in Europa. Tijdens de 2e Wereldoorlog.

 2nd Lt.
 John E Maguire Bombardier

 SSgt.
-John F Albright Radio Operator
+J. F. Albright Radio Operator

 SSgt.
 Delbert R Mann Top Turret Gunner